ManuelRausch/StatConfR/README.md

-The `statConfR` package provides functions to fit static models of decision-making and confidence derived from signal detection theory for binary discrimination tasks, meta-d′/d′, a wide-spread measure of metacognitive efficiency, meta-I, an information-theoretic measures of metacognitive sensitivity, as well as $`meta-I_{1}^{r}`$ and
+The `statConfR` package provides functions to fit static models of decision-making and confidence derived from signal detection theory for binary discrimination tasks, meta-d′/d′, the most prominent measure of metacognitive efficiency, meta-I, an information-theoretic measures of metacognitive sensitivity, as well as $`meta-I_{1}^{r}`$ and
 $`meta-I_{2}^{r}`$, two information-theoretic measures of metacognitive